drjack0/pathmaker-api-utils/README.md

 ### Some Informations...

-This Repository refers to "Budget" and "utils" Microservices
+This Repository refers to "Budget" and "Utils" Microservices

 These documented functions have been coded to manage basic CRUD Operations regarding some AWS-DynamoDB tables and Cognito User Pool: in detail, they allow the user, through specific API calls, to interface with "Budget" DynamoDB Table remotely and handle Users informations and administration.